ajitid/cascade-react-spring/README.md

 <img src="./docs/cascade.gif" alt="Cascade in action" width="400">

+This is an application and not a library.
+You can extract the code for yourself if you want to.

 ## Install

 This project uses `npm` to install its dependencies.
-Use `npm i` in terminal/command line to install them.
+Use `npm ci` in terminal/command line to install them.

 ## Develop